tjb1982/rachel/README.md

 ## `$map` joins with composition

-A deceptively simple case: get all the people who are known to be children.
+Example: get all the people who are known to be children.
 Since we have no metadata labeling people as children, we have to infer this from the parents' `children` property:

 ```java
 test.people(children).$map(children).$cat